leddavis/HLA_DNA_Typing/README.md

 Output: Set of HLA alleles present in the sample

 We will start with chromosome 6 DNA sequence from the reference genome and build the algorithm using that sequence until data access is granted.

+We will create multiple test sequences from that reference sequence